nis65/ansible-debian-router/README.md

 ### base network infrastructure: packet filter, routing, dns, dhcp

-* **nft**: install some configuration files to configure the firewall on your router. nftables is configured natively, no `firewalld` or other framework.
-It features a simple file drop in mechanism so that later roles can add an additional settings file without interfering with the core config file or with each other.
+* **nft**: install some configuration files to configure packet filtering on your router. `nftables` is configured natively, no `firewalld` or other framework.
+It features a simple file drop in mechanism so that other roles can add additional settings files without interfering with the main config file or with each other.
 The `nft` role itself makes use of that drop in mechanism to configure some "always open" ports.

 * **fail2ban**: enables fail2ban with nftables, ssh and openvpn are monitored and acted upon.